Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Van Gogh got to work decorating a room for Gauguin in the Yellow House where he lived, producing a set of "Sunflowers", modest then, but among the world's most coveted and expensive paintings today.

 It all went perfectly.
-They placed their easels side by side, painting their way through Arles and environs.
+They placed their easels side by side, painting their way through town and country.
 They inspired one another, ate and drank absinthe together, explored brothels together.

 Arles van Gogh house in FranceVan Gogh rented four rooms in this "Yellow House" at 2, Place Lamartine, where Gauguin also lived during his stay in Arles.
 The house no longer stands, badly damaged during World War II and eventually razed